simboonhwa/predictionMotivation/Module8.md

 Data set related to exercise activity obtained from: http://groupware.les.inf.puc-rio.br/har was explored, analyse and model was builded and identify in order to help to predict how well activities (A,B,C,D,E) were performed.
 "A" is activity perform based on standard specification.
 Wherease "B","C","D" and "E" are activities which are intentionally performed "badly".

+By using the Random Tree model, we can expect 100% accurary if run the model against 20 samples.

 ###
 ## 2. Environment preparation